scourcelaud/SAPHANA/README.md

-# SAP ARM Installation for Meteo Protect (http://www.meteoprotect.com/en/)
+# SAP ARM Installation for Minafin

 Template to deploy the SAP HANA infra